 This combination of factors creates a significant challenge: residents looking to downsize or purchase their first home may struggle to find suitable and affordable options within the city.
 Although some variety exists in the rental and purchase markets, the overwhelming majority of Rochester Hills' housing consists of larger, higher-priced homes for sale.
 Furthermore, our aging population faces particular burdens as older homes often necessitate considerable financial and physical investment for repair and adaptation to meet their changing needs.
+Community Input

 Throughout the planning process and engagement opportunities, the topic of housing was widely discussed.
 Many residents of Rochester Hills noted they moved here with their families specifically for the quality of the residential neighborhoods and the quality of the school district.
-As residents age, they express wanting to remain in the community to remain close to family, friends, and the amenities the CIt of Rochester Hills offers its residents.
+Recently Realtor.com, listed Rochester Hills as the 4th best small city to live in the United States.
+In addition, Rochester Hills has been voted as the best place to live in Michigan and 9th best place to live in America per the U.S. News and World Report.
+Rochester Hills is nationally recognized as a great place to live, work, and play and current residents have expressed a desire to remain within the City.
+In addition, as residents age, they express wanting to remain in the community to remain close to family, friends, and the amenities the City of Rochester Hills offers its residents.
 The younger participants, primarily voiced through the Youth Council, agreed that Rochester Hills is a great place to raise a family, and hope they can live here in their adult and family-forming years ahead.